All You Ever Wanted to Know About Choosing a Rain Gauge

 Rain gauge measuring principle (rain gauge type) determines the general accuracy, reliability and maintenance requirements of the rain gauge.
 There are many different measuring principles.
 Bellow we list the most popular ones.
 If you would like others listed, please let us know in the comments bellow:

-• Self-emptying tipping bucket rain gauges are the most popular type of rain gauge despite having some drawbacks, many of which may be a thing of the past with the introduction of a new self-balancing tipping-bucket mechanism in the new MeteoRain line of rain gauges by BARANI DESIGN Technologies.
+• Self-emptying tipping bucket rain gauges, or TBR for short, are the most popular type of rain gauge despite having some drawbacks, many of which may be a thing of the past with the introduction of a new self-balancing tipping-bucket mechanism in the new MeteoRain line of rain gauges by BARANI DESIGN Technologies.
 Historically very popular designs include Pronamic, Davis Instruments and RainWise rain gauges among the many types.

-• Acoustic precipitation measuring principle like Vaisala WXT520, WXT530 and WXT532 use is a rough estimate of rain fall rate based on the impact strength of raindrops hitting a metal surface.
+• Acoustic precipitation measuring principle like Vaisala WXT520, WXT530, WXT532 and WXT536 use is a rough estimate of rain fall rate based on the impact strength of raindrops hitting a metal surface.
 Needless to say, accumulated rain amounts are only very rough estimates based on manufacturer calibration equations.
 With this principle the stated 5% accuracy will be quite hard to reach outside of a laboratory and I would put it in the same category of “rain sensors” with the following RG-11.
-(Vaisala has quietly acknowledged this by removing the "5% “rainfall cumulative accumulation accuracy 5%*” as found on the WXT520 from the follow-on Weather Transmitter WXT530/WXT532 datasheets.)
+(Vaisala has quietly acknowledged this by removing the "5% “rainfall cumulative accumulation accuracy 5%*” as found on the WXT520 from the follow-on Weather Transmitter WXT530/WXT532 datasheets.
+Subsequently they reintroduced the following without any upper limit on the error: Field accuracy for daily accumulation: Better than 5%, weather dependent).
+In an independent evaluation “The Impact of Wind on Precipitation Measurements from a Compact Piezoelectric Sensor” by Enrico Chinchella, Arianna Cauteruccio, and Luca G. Lanza, published in the Journal of Hydrometeorology in February 2024 (Vol. 25, No. 2, pp. 339–352; DOI 10.1175/JHM-D-23-0180.1).
+It analyzed the Vaisala WXT520 with computational fluid dynamics (CFD) and reported “measured precipitation is overestimated by up to 400% under the influence of wind.“ Thus it is only a rain sensor.
+Its advantage is however low maintenance and simple operation.

 • Optical rain sensor like the RG-11 Hydreon Optical Rain Sensor is not a rain gauge and for this purpose it is the least reliable form of accumulated rain measurement with errors of up to 37% recorded by our testing.
 It is a rain sensor.
 Its advantage is however low maintenance and simple operation.